yangshun/front-end-interview-handbook/contents/en/css-questions.md

 These techniques are related to accessibility (a11y).

-- `visibility: hidden`.
-The element isn't visible but still occupies its original space and remains a part of the flow of the page.
 - `width: 0; height: 0`.
 Make the element not take up any space on the screen at all, resulting in not showing it.
 - `position: absolute; left: -99999px`.
 Position it outside of the screen.
 - `text-indent: -9999px`.
 This only works on text within the `block` elements.
-- Metadata.
+- Meta tags.
 For example by using Schema.org, RDF, and JSON-LD.
 - WAI-ARIA.
 A W3C technical specification that specifies how to increase the accessibility of web pages.

 Even if WAI-ARIA is the ideal solution, I would go with the `absolute` positioning approach, as it has the least caveats, works for most elements and it's an easy technique.